paabloduraan/pabii-s-salon/README.md

 # Pabii's Salon!
-Take a sit, and get ready to have your HEAD rocked.
+Take a seat, and get ready to have your HEAD rocked.

 # Table of Contents
 - [TODO](#TODO)